 The city of Ann Arbor, home to the University of Michigan, provides diverse cultural, educational and recreational opportunities to its 110,000 residents.
 More than a college town, Ann Arbor blends a bustling young professional scene with the perks of a major university.
-With something for everyone, it is no wonder that Livability ranked Ann Arbor the #1 place to live in 2018 and is listed as one of the best small cities in America.
+With something for everyone, it is no wonder that Livability ranked Ann Arbor #2 on its Best Places to Live list in 2022 and re-listed it one of the top 100 Best Places to Live in 2023!

 Ann Arbor is an affordable city with a variety of houses, apartments, lofts, and condos for rent and purchase.
 You can enjoy the more active downtown scene in a trendy loft, settle into a cozy northern or western neighborhood, or optimize your game-day commute on the south side of town where you can be within walking distance of the Michigan Football Stadium.
 While the majority of residents live within the city of Ann Arbor, some residents choose to live in the surrounding cities of Ypsilanti, Dexter, Plymouth, Northville, and Saline.

 Ann Arbor hosts over 400 restaurants with an emphasis on international cuisine and independent restaurants.
 You can find residents at favorites including Aventura, Jolly Pumpkin, Detroit Filling Station, and the nationally known Zingerman’s Delicatessen.
 Just 30 minutes away, you can tap into a nationally recognized, thriving foodie scene in Detroit.

 Ann Arbor is home to world renowned music venues including Hill Auditorium featuring The University Musical Society concert series.
 The Ark features an intimate listening room for the folk music tradition.
 Ann Arbor is home to over 15 museums in conjunction with the university allowing for fun, accessible, and free experiences.